tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 with another `PrefetchDataZMQ`
 (Nesting two `PrefetchDataZMQ`, however, will result in a different behavior.
 These differences are explained in the API documentation in more details.).
-Similar to what we did earlier, you can use `ThreadedMapData` to parallelize as well.
+Similar to what we did earlier, you can use `MultiThreadMapData` to parallelize as well.

 Let me summarize what this DataFlow does: